grisuno/LazyOwn/COMMANDS.md

 3. Constructs the command to run the `lazybrutesshuserenum.sh` script with the specified arguments.
 4. Executes the command using the `os.system` method.

 :param wordlist: The path to the wordlist file for username enumeration.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type wordlist: str
 :param rhost: The target IP address or hostname for SSH enumeration.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type rhost: str

 :returns: None

 Manual execution:
-1. Ensure that `wordlist` and `rhost` are set in `self.params`.
+1. Ensure that `wordlist` and `rhost` are assign in `self.params`.
 2. Run the script `modules/lazybrutesshuserenum.sh` with the appropriate arguments.

 Dependencies: